 On the 30th of December, Hoche’s ship finally arrived in Bantry Bay, to find the fleet gone.
 He turned back to Brest immediately, the expedition long since given up.
 What was left of the fleet, which did not succumb to damage sustained on the way, or the predations of Royal Navy ships, arrived back in France in dribs and drabs, the majority in port by the 11th of January.
 12 ships had been lost, along with 2’000 soldiers and sailors, with a thousand more taken prisoner: indeed, the only French soldiers of the expedition to actually land in Ireland were those who immediately surrendered after their ships had been lost.
 What remained of Hoche’s army were sent with the General to Germany, where Hoche would die of natural causes nine months later.

 The French reaction was somewhat mixed.
-The overall expedition had been a total failure, but this was mostly to do with weather that could not possibly have been prepared for, so sudden and vicious that we might dub it a “Protestant Wind”.
+The overall expedition had been a total failure, but this was mostly to do with weather that could not possibly have been prepared for, so sudden and vicious that we might dub it, as others did, a “Protestant Wind”.
 The French fleet had still managed to both arrive off Ireland and get home without any major entanglement with the Royal Navy, something that encouraged subsequent planning of more naval invasions of Britain.
 On the British side, the close brush with disaster caused some panic, and a great deal of criticism was levelled at the sluggish and error-strewn reaction of the Admiralty.
 A slew of command changes and lengthier deployments were ordered, which contributed to the so called “Spithead Mutiny” of 1796, when a large amount of British sailors refused to sail over poor conditions, an opportunity that the French Navy was unable to take advantage of.